venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/receive-query-notifications-incrementally-from-sql-using-biztalk-server.md

 > [!IMPORTANT]
 >  For the sake of brevity, this topic only describes how to receive notifications incrementally.
 In business scenarios, the orchestration must ideally include the logic to extract the kind of notification message received and then perform any subsequent operations.
 In other words, the orchestration described in this topic must be built on top of the orchestration described in [Process notification messages to complete specific tasks in SQL using BizTalk Server](../../adapters-and-accelerators/adapter-sql/process-notification-messages-to-complete-specific-tasks-in-sql-using-biztalk.md).

- This topic demonstrates how to configure the [!INCLUDE[adaptersqlshort](../../includes/adaptersqlshort-md.md)] to receive incremental query notification messages from a SQL Server database.
+ This topic demonstrates how to configure the [!INCLUDE [adaptersqlshort](../../includes/adaptersqlshort-md.md)] to receive incremental query notification messages from a SQL Server database.
 To demonstrate incremental notifications, consider a table, Employee, with a “Status” column.
 When a new record is inserted to this table, the value of the Status column is set to 0.
 You can configure the adapter to receive incremental notifications by doing the following:

 - Register for notifications using a SQL statement that retrieves all records that have Status column as 0.
 You can do so by specifying the SQL statement for the **NotificationStatement** binding property.

 - For rows for which notification messages have been received, update the Status column to 1.

   This topic demonstrates how to create a BizTalk orchestration and configure a BizTalk application to achieve this.

 ## Configuring Notifications with the SQL Adapter Binding Properties
- The following table summarizes the [!INCLUDE[adaptersqlshort](../../includes/adaptersqlshort-md.md)] binding properties that you use to configure receiving notifications from SQL Server.
-You must specify these binding properties while configuring the receive port in the [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] Administration console.
+ The following table summarizes the [!INCLUDE [adaptersqlshort](../../includes/adaptersqlshort-md.md)] binding properties that you use to configure receiving notifications from SQL Server.
+You must specify these binding properties while configuring the receive port in the [!INCLUDE [btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] Administration console.

 > [!NOTE]
->  You may choose to specify these binding properties when generating the schema for the **Notification** operation, even though it is not mandatory.
-If you do so, the port binding file that the [!INCLUDE[consumeadapterservshort](../../includes/consumeadapterservshort-md.md)] generates as part of the metadata generation also contains the values you specify for the binding properties.
-You can later import this binding file in the [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] Administration console to create the WCF-custom or WCF-SQL receive port with the binding properties already set.
+>  You may choose to specify these binding properties when generating the schema for the <strong>Notification</strong> operation, even though it is not mandatory.
+If you do so, the port binding file that the [!INCLUDE [consumeadapterservshort](../../includes/consumeadapterservshort-md.md)] generates as part of the metadata generation also contains the values you specify for the binding properties.
+You can later import this binding file in the [!INCLUDE [btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] Administration console to create the WCF-custom or WCF-SQL receive port with the binding properties already set.
 For more information about creating a port using the binding file, see [Configure a physical port binding using a port binding file to use the SQL adapter](../../adapters-and-accelerators/adapter-sql/configure-a-physical-port-binding-using-a-port-binding-file-to-sql-adapter.md).

 |Binding Property|Description|
 |----------------------|-----------------|